 As we threw contaminated item after item into the giant dumpster that was unceremoniously dropped in our driveway, I became sick to my stomach.
 And yet, as the days progressed, the more junk we tossed into the dumpster, the better we felt.
 When we found ourselves with almost nothing left, it was as though great weights had been lifted off us — weights that we didn’t even know we carried.
 The flood was a baptism, and we were awakening to a new chapter of possibility.

-Today, eighteen months of hand-to-hand insurance combat behind us, we’re finally building our new home.
+Today, with eighteen months of hand-to-hand insurance combat behind us, we’re finally building our new home.
 With some of the region’s best builders and designers and craftsmen as our allies, this 1-acre bay-front lot is a blank canvas.

 But this time, we’re building a home with a fresh outlook on life.
 Simple.
 Modern.
 Minimalist.
 And of course, elevated.
 Perhaps in more ways than one.